Click HERE to read the original Houston Chronicle article

 Employment of computer and information technology occupations is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
 Because of this, nationally accredited programs like MyComputerCareer offer quick, convenient and effective programs in information technology.

-“MyComputerCareer students can earn up to 13 IT certificates from IT organizations such as Microsoft, Cisco Systems, CompTIA and EC-Council.
+“MyComputerCareer students can earn IT certificates from IT organizations such as Microsoft, Cisco Systems, CompTIA and EC-Council.
 We put students in real-world scenarios and provide them with unlimited one-on-one tutoring to help them master these concepts,” said Tony Galati, president and CEO of MyComputerCareer.
 “Some of the roles our students fill are in IT practitioner, management or administration positions, as well as jobs in IT security, network administration or help desk.”

 Not only do these schools provide programs that complement students’ passions, schedules and budgets, but many community colleges offer fast-track programs.